vukrosic/leo-optimizer/README.md

 # Leo Optimizer

 Leo (Lion with Element-wise Orthogonalization-proxy) is a fast and efficient optimizer that combines Lion-style momentum updates with element-wise orthogonalization techniques.
-It's designed as an improved alternative to Muon optimizer with better computational efficiency.
+It's designed as a faster alternative to Muon.

+Still in research, I'm making this video and repo for others to be inspired.
+Leo is invented and coded by _xiaoiec_11128 at [Blueberry AI Discord](https://discord.gg/bAENzZMF)

+I did the LLM and LLM ablations.

+Join our worldwide AI research community:

 🫐 Blueberry AI | [Discord](https://discord.gg/bAENzZMF) | [YouTube](https://www.youtube.com/@vukrosic) | [Bilibili](https://space.bilibili.com/3546833932519662/upload/video)